- Apply to UW

 - Programs & Majors

 - Cost & Financial Aid

 - Current Students

-The geology field course develops skills of observation and interpretation while teaching the technical aspects of field mapping, stratigraphic interpretation and structural analysis.
-Preparation of maps, stratigraphic charts, geologic cross sections, and reports is a critical part of the course.
-The roving style of our camp also allows participants to gain perspective on the regional relationships of the central Rocky Mountain area while developing these technical skills.
-The weather is often quite unpredictable this time of year, so try to be ready for anything from sunshine to snow and wind.
+The geology field course develops skills of observation and interpretation while teaching the technical aspects of field mapping, stratigraphic interpretation, structural analysis, and near-surface geophysical data collection.
+Preparation of stratigraphic sections, geologic maps and cross sections, and reports are critical parts of the course.
+The roving style of our camp also allows participants to gain perspective on regional relationships across Western North America, while developing these technical skills.
+The weather is often quite unpredictable, so be ready for anything from sunshine to snow and wind.

-The geology field course is intended for junior- and senior-level geology majors, but is also appropriate for beginning graduate students who do not yet have adequate background in field mapping.
+The geology field course is intended for junior- and senior-level geology majors but is also appropriate for beginning graduate students who do not yet have adequate background in field studies.
 Participants are expected to have a firm grasp of basic geologic concepts.
-Courses in sedimentation and stratigraphy, and structural geology are prerequisite.
-The field course is comprehensive and is nationally recognized as providing a comprehensive introduction to geologic field techniques.
-The course makes full use of abundant "textbook-quality" field sites in Wyoming and Utah.
+Courses in mineralogy, sedimentation and stratigraphy, and structural geology are prerequisite.
+The field course is nationally recognized as providing a comprehensive introduction to geologic field techniques.
+The course makes full use of abundant "textbook-quality" field sites in California, Colorado, Wyoming and Utah.
 Students should be prepared for variable weather (heat to snow), rigorous days in the field, and undeveloped camping conditions.